zhm1995/IRKM/README.md

 This repo contains a **minimal, self‑contained PyTorch implementation** of the Iteratively Reweighted Kernel Machines (IRKM) toy experiment described in our upcoming paper.

-The goal is to keep the core logic short and readable; a more complete version will follow soon.
+A more complete version will follow soon.